arnaudmorin/trainings/docker/training/lessons/1-docker101.md

 ```
 docker run yourname/demo-flask
 ```
-This will start a container with the demo-flask, but the app will not be accessible from outside.
+This will start a container with the demo-flask, but the app will not be accessible from outside yet.

-You remember that you installed a `nginx` proxy to access the previous `demo` container?

-Q: find the good `docker run` command to run your container in background and expose the port locally so the `nginx` proxy reach your application.
+Q: find the good `docker run` command to run your container in background and expose the port so that you can access your app from internet.

 Congrats, you're done with docker101!